vijaysharm/ehyo-android/README.md

 ++ Better option description for usage
 + Finish the Permissions plugin
-++ Have Permissions plugin take the permission type from the command line, or search a repository of known permissions ++ Support removal
+++ Have Permissions plugin take the permission type from the command line, or search a repository of known permissions ++ Check what permissions are already applied to the manifest ++ Support removal
 + Improve ManifestActionHandler to only add permissions if defined in manifest
 + Improve ManifestActionHandler to support removing permissions (defined in the xml)